-- Ways to translate "well" could include, "deep water hole" or "deep hole for spring water" or "deep hole for drawing water." - The term "cistern" could be translated as "stone water pit" or "deep and narrow pit for water" or "underground tank for holding water." - These terms are similar in meaning.
+- Ways to translate "well" could include "deep water hole" or "deep hole for spring water" or "deep hole for drawing water." - The term "cistern" could be translated as "stone water pit" or "deep and narrow pit for water" or "underground tank for holding water." - These terms are similar in meaning.
 The main difference is that a well continually receives water from underground springs, whereas a cistern is a holding tank for water that usually comes from rain.

-(See also: courtyard, court, Jeremiah, Joseph (OT), prison, prisoner, imprison, strife)
+(See also: Jeremiah, prison, strife)